nallen05/old-norse/skald/README.md

 ### 4. Animation Loop

-Because Skald uses diff-based rendering, you can call `(skald:skald ...)` inside a loop.
+Because Skald uses diff-based rendering, you can repeatedly call `(skald:skald ...)` inside a tight loop.
 It will only redraw pixels that moved, preventing the screen from flashing.

 ```lisp
 (bifrost:with-bifrost